avdi/quarto/README.md

 - EPUB3 font embedding.
 - Epubcheck can be incorporated into the production line for automatic validation of generated EPUBs.
 - Mobi (Kindle) output via Kindlegen.
-- When producing EPUB, automatically converts unsupported font types to WOFF using FontForge.
+- When producing EPUB, automatically converts unsupported font types to OpenType using FontForge.
 - Source code highlighting via Pygments, for maximum breadth of language support.
 - Optimized source code highlighting tracks individual listings by SHA1 and only highlights listings that have changed or are new.
 It also runs multiple highlighting processes in parallel.